ory/ladon/README.md

 We are also considering to offer different matching strategies (e.g. wildcard match) in the future, which will perform better with SQL databases.
 If you have ideas or suggestions, leave us an issue.

-### Unofficial RethinkDB & Redis DBAL

-Please note that RethinkDB and Redis are community efforts and not officially supported by ORY.
-We will try to ship stable set ups, but they might have issues regarding implementation or speed.

 ## Examples